About

 You may be wondering what is “Pindi”?

-‘Pind’ in Punjabi means a village actually and this recipe originated in Rawalpindi and hence the name.
-Punjabi food is hearty with flavourful spices, retaining its rustic taste.it makes for a nourishing exceptional wholesome meal when served with Kulcha, Bhatura or Naan and served with an onion salad and a squeeze of lemon for the ultimate tang.
+‘Pind’ in Punjabi means a village and this recipe originated in Rawalpindi and hence the name.
+Punjabi food retains its rustic taste with flavorful spices.
 Kulche-Chole is an anytime treat- Breakfast, Brunch, Lunch, High Tea or Dinner.

-The ultimate foodporn is when u rip a soft, stretchy kulcha, dunk it in the spicy gravy, and nibble a piece of raw onion.
-It is easy to overeat Pindi-Chole as the tangy burst of flavours in the mouth is creamy, crunchy, soft, spicy and delectable at the same time.
+Food porn at its finest: ripping a soft kulcha, dunking it in spicy gravy, and nibbling a raw onion.
+It is easy to overeat Pindi-Chole as the tangy burst of flavours in the mouth is creamy, crunchy, soft, spicy and delectable.

 Pindi Chole/ Chana/ Garbanzo Beans Recipe